 Beyond the major

 The Department offers minors in English and Writing, as well as a number of courses that satisfy Willamette’s general education requirements.
-The Department promotes Willamette’s writing culture by stressing composition in all of its courses and working closely with the Writing Center.
+The Department promotes Willamette’s writing culture by stressing composition in all of its courses.
+Our faculty and students work closely with the Writing Center.
+And the Department sponsors writing workshops, the campus-wide Mark and Melody Teppola Prizes for Creative Writing, and readings and lectures by scholars and writers visiting campus in conjunction with classes and through the Hallie Ford Literary Series.

 Preparing our students for a variety of careers: